Walgreens wants its pharmacists trained for mental health crises

 On Wednesday, the start of Mental Health Month, the national drugstore chain said it will soon provide specialized mental health training to pharmacists.
 It’s partnering with the National Council for Behavioral Health and the American Pharmacists Association for the new program, which focuses on the growing need for psychological resources.

-Under the program, 300 Walgreens pharmacy staff members and employees will receive training focused on patient outcomes.
+Under the program, 300 Walgreens human resources team members as well as pharmacy staff members focused on patient outcomes will be trained in Mental Health First Aid.
 They’ll learn about mental health literacy and understanding risk factors, as well as how to spot warning signs and addiction concerns among customers.
 The staff will be equipped in strategies for both crisis and non-crisis situations.

 The new program builds upon a Walgreens digital mental health initiative.
 In 2016, the retailer offered online mental health screenings in partnership with the nonprofit Mental Health America.
 A year later, the company found that nearly 75% of online visitors who completed MHA’s screenings were seeking treatment of some kind.